What happens if the COVID-19 vaccines fail their trials?

 Oxford, which has partnered with AstraZeneca, has said that initial doses of its vaccine could be ready as early as September.
 But trials could take longer than expected.
 Another challenge is that enough people in a trial have to be exposed to the virus to determine a clear difference between the placebo and the vaccine, while warning volunteers that none of them should knowingly expose themselves to the virus.
 In the meantime—or if the vaccines aren’t effective enough in the final analysis—the world will have to turn to other ways to deal with the disease.

 “Plan B for that situation is plan A for today,” says Jonathan Quick, managing director of the Pandemic Response, Preparedness, and Prevention Health Initiative at the Rockefeller Foundation.
-That means better adoption of best practices like social distancing, wearing masks, and avoiding large crowds.
+That means better adoption of best practices such as social distancing, wearing masks, and avoiding large crowds.
 It will mean more development of therapeutics that help manage the symptoms and more deployment of the ones that are being tested now, from plasma antibody treatments to drugs like dexamethasone, which can help some of the most critically ill patients and, by extension, help overwhelmed hospitals have the capacity to help more patients.
 “One of the distinguishing features of COVID versus, for example, the flu, is that COVID is the only infectious disease that we’ve ever seen crash intensive care units, and part of it is the long length of stay,” he says.

 It also means a massive scale-up of testing and contact tracing, something else that could have helped prevent deaths and economic destruction if it had been put in place earlier.
 The Rockefeller Foundation recently published a report with recommendations for national testing and tracing.
-That plan includes faster testing, so patients can get results, and a clear action plan, while they’re still in a doctor’s office (in some cases, results now are delayed by as long as two weeks, rendering them useless for preventing the spread of the virus.)
-It also involves clear protocols for screening at high-risk locations like nursing homes or meatpacking plants, investment in R&D for new tests, and much clearer communication nationally about when people need to be tested.
+That plan includes faster testing, so patients can get results and a clear action plan while they’re still in a doctor’s office (in some cases, results now are delayed by as long as two weeks, rendering them useless for preventing the spread of the virus).
+It also involves clear protocols for screening at high-risk locations such as nursing homes or meatpacking plants, investment in R&D for new tests, and much clearer communication nationally about when people need to be tested.

 All of this needs to happen even if vaccines are successful.
 “We ought to be planning to be living with this for at least another year, year and a half, even if we do get a good vaccine,” Quick says.
 “It may well be the good vaccine won’t be the best vaccine, and scale-up is an issue.”
 At this point, he says, the disease won’t completely go away.
 But we can address the current out-of-control situation.
 “It’s a forest fire,” he says.
 “We need to get it down to something more smoldering.”